-Kijito 2008 is a model within the Kijito 2000 series of small wind pumps manufactured by Bob Harries Engineering Ltd (BHEL).
-Kijito wind pumps are prevalent in the East Africa region and come in a range 8 – 26 feet of rotor diameters.
-The Kijito 2000 series is intended to be suitable for small holder farmers, with water sources of about 20m below ground and who need a limited amount of water for livestock and domestic needs.
+The Kijito 2008 is a model within the Kijito 2000 series of small wind pumps manufactured by Bob Harries Engineering Ltd (BHEL).
+Kijito wind pumps are prevalent in the East Africa region and come in a range 8 – 26 ft (2.44 – 7.93 m) of rotor diameters.
+The Kijito 2000 series is intended to be suitable for small holder farmers, with water sources of about 20 m below ground and who need a limited amount of water for livestock and domestic needs.

-Produced in Thika, Kenya by BHEL.
-Currently, BHEL have a staff of 20 skilled personnel, who manufacture the entire range of windpumps and pump cylinders.
+This product is produced in Thika, Kenya by BHEL.
+BHEL have staff of 20 skilled personnel, who manufacture the entire range of windpumps and pump cylinders.
 Apart from the imported ball bearings, the entire Kijito Windpump range is manufactured using local components at the BHEL workshop.

 The system can be installed by the customer, using instructions provided, and is transportable in most 1 tonne pick-ups.
 Alternatively, a foreman can be provided by BHEL to oversee the installation assuming housing is provided.

 The rotor blades can be individually replaced, if damaged for any reason.

 The product can function for ~20 years, with proper operations and maintenance, which can be challenging.

 The pumping yield depend on wind conditions.
 The manufacturer specifies a 20 ft (6 m) rotor can provide 78.47 L/min at 20 m fat 4-6 m/s wind speed.

 Performance testing has been conducted by the Intermediate Technology Development Group –ITDG (now Practical Action) determining wind pump performance.